Rub21/findchangeset-plugin/Build-plugin.md

-# Build a basic plugin for JOSM
+# Building a basic plugin for JOSM

-This a brief introduction how to build a plugin for JOSM, which will find the OSM objects by id of changeset;
+This a brief introduction  on building  a plugin for JOSM, which will find the OSM objects by `id` of changeset;

 Ref : https://josm.openstreetmap.de/wiki/DevelopersGuide/DevelopingPlugins